Rockwell32001/git_101_recipes_demo/readme.md

 ## Spinach Dish

-A Spinach and Sausage dish served over Rice with some Soy Sauce
+A Spinach and Sausage dish served over Rice with some sweet and sour Sauce

 ### Ingredients
 1. a brick or bag of frozen sausage